common-fate/docs-archive/docs/granted/introduction.md

 - Provide a fast experience around finding and assuming roles
 - Leverage native browser functionality to allow multiple accounts to be accessed at once
-- Encrypt cached credentials to avoid plaintext credentials being saved on disk
+- Encrypt cached credentials to avoid plaintext SSO tokens being saved on disk

 ## Supported cloud providers